 If you think you might need our help, contact the GdA office closest to you or call us at our head office in Ararat.
 Our contact details are here.

 GdA helps people with a disability to stand up for their rights.
-We support people with a disability to do any combination of the following:
+We support people with a disability to do any of the following:

 · Get information

-· Speak up and be heard
+· Know their rights and speak up and be heard

 · Negotiate a good outcome in regard to problems they may be facing